Siteseen Logo

-Memorials and Statues of
+Statues of William Shakespeare

 William Shakespeare

 The memorial bust of Shakespeare was erected in the Stratford Parish Church.
 The name of the creator of the original bust is unknown but it is believed to have been commissioned by Shakespeare's daughter and her husband Dr Hall.
-Mention is made of the bust in the First Folio in a verse by Leonard Digges:

-The original memorial bust can therefore be dated between 1616 when Shakespeare died and 1623 when the First Folio was published.
 The problem is that the original bust was repaired, refurbished and repainted many times.
 It is believed that in the 1746 refurbishment that major changes were made to "re-beautify" the monument which included the actual bust of Shakespeare which was "much impaired and decayed".
 Comparison of the 'Dugdale' bust, below, and this present day Stratford Memorial bust will highlight the changes that have apparently been made.

-THE DUGDALE SKETCH OF THE STRATFORD MEMORIAL BUST
+THE DUGDALE SKETCH OF THE MEMORIAL BUST

-In 1653 a man called William Dugdale sketched the bust which was published in his'Antiquities of Warwickshire'.
+In 1653 a man called William Dugdale sketched the bust which was published in his 'Antiquities of Warwickshire'.
 Dugdale was reputed to have been acquainted with the Shakespeare family.
 The present day bust and Dugdale's sketch are unalike in many ways, from the features and facial expression to the Bard holding a pen rather than the sack as detailed in Dugdale's sketch.
 According to Dugdale, Gerard Johnson, the "tomb-maker" was employed to create the monument of Shakespeare in the Stratford church.
 It is possible that the bust was taken, by the tomb-maker, from a death mask of Shakespeare.
 An illustrator also sketched the Memorial Bust for inclusion in Rowe's 1709 Account of Shakespeare's life - this sketch was similar to that of Dugdale's showing Shakespeare's hands on a sack and not holding a quill pen as can be seen above in the Stratford Memorial Bust.

 Westminster Abbey Memorial Statue in London

-Avon in 1616 but it was not until l740 that a memorial statue to him was erected in Poets’ Corner in Westminster Abbey.
+William Shakespeare was buried in Holy Trinity Church, Stratford upon Avon in 1616 but it was not until l740 that a memorial statue to him was erected in Poets’ Corner in Westminster Abbey.
 Some time after Shakespeare’s death there were suggestions that his remains from Stratford to the Abbey but the idea was soon abandoned.
 Perhaps this was because of Shakespeare's own epitaph which reads as follows:

 Good Friend for Jesus sake forbeare To digg the dust enclosed heare: